alex-michaud/bun-hono-boilerplate/README.md

 ## Why Bun and Hono?

 Bun is a modern JavaScript runtime that is fast and efficient.
 It is designed to be a drop-in replacement for Node.js, but with a focus on performance and developer experience.
-Hono is a fast and lightweight web framework.
+Hono is a fast and lightweight web framework that is compatible with Bun.

 The goal of this boilerplate is to provide a starting point for building a REST API backend that is fast, well-structured and easy to maintain.
 The project values simplicity and ease of understanding (low cognitive complexity), which increase the chance of success.